andreigi/oliodigest/_pages/copy-trading.md

 ### What about me?

 I don't regularly trade my portfolio and when I do, it is in a different platform from the copytrading one.
-I do however have a [practice account trading history](https://bit-copy.com/en/trader/603?ref=1wO1tQE9qDDjMv46KTDoSmw00inRQq).
+I do however have a [practice account trading history](/btc-futures-journal/).
 You can see I have intermittent trading sessions.
 I also make it a point to fix wrong trade direction in my positions, so you can see there are hardly any losses.

 ****

-Now is the time to make your bitcoins work for you.
-Copy trading winning traders is the best because it frees up time for you to do other things.
+Bybit Top Traders:

-I will update this page with the most profitable copy trader so you don't have to research.
+1.